 LAN architecture is the most popular among those listed above is Ethernet.
 Ethernet uses an Access Method called CSMA/CD (Carrier Sense Multiple Access/Collision Detection) to access the media when Ethernet operates in a shared media.

 IN CSMA/CD Access Method, every host has equal access to the medium and can place data on the wire when the wire is free from traffic or in the idle position.
 When a host wants to place data on the wire.
-It will check the wire to find whether another host is already using the medium.
+It will check the wire to find out whether another host is already using the medium.
 If there is traffic already in the medium, the host will wait and if there is no traffic, it will place the data in the medium.
-But, if two systems place data on the medium at the same instance, they will collide with each other, destroying the data.
+But, if two systems place data on the medium at the same instance; they will collide with each other, destroying the data.
 If the data is destroyed during transmission.
 This data will need to be retransmitted.
 After the collision, each host will wait for a small interval of time and again the data will be retransmitted.